 Starting in 2012, mineral resource estimates were done in-house by the Apex technical team using a geostatistical approach, using a cut-off grade of 1.5 g/t Au.
 These estimates were reviewed and certified by Competent Persons.
 Malihan & Flores (2012) estimated 1,250,000 oz Au in 41 veins within both MPSA-225-2005-XI and MPSA-234-2007-XI.
 The resource declaration by Peña (2015) that followed is significantly lower at 450,000 oz Au as this estimate only included the 12 veins that were actively producing at the time of reporting.
 An update by Peña (2017) presented an estimate of 430,000 oz Au with the same coverage, showing that the mine was able to replace the depleted ore blocks.
-The recent update by Ausa (2020) which adopted the same estimation parameters used in Peña (2017) declared an estimate of 945,000 oz Au for 18 veins, significantly higher than the previous declaration owing to the definition of new vein sources, splits, and extensions by exploration drilling and mine development.
-In comparison, the estimate presented in this report covers 28 veins.
+The recent update by Ausa (2020) which adopted the same estimation parameters used in Peña (2017) declared an estimate of 945,000 oz Au for 18 veins within MPSA-225-2005-XI, significantly higher than the previous declaration owing to the definition of new vein sources, splits, and extensions by exploration drilling and mine development.